Slip On Through

 "Slip On Through" is a song by the American rock band the Beach Boys from their 1970 album Sunflower.
 Written by Dennis Wilson and Gregg Jakobson, it was issued as a single with the B-side "This Whole World".
 It did not chart.

 Authorship

 "Slip On Through" was originally credited to Dennis Wilson alone.
 After Brother Records archive manager Alan Boyd consulted with Wilson's publishing and estate, a credit for Gregg Jakobson was added to the song on the 2021 compilation Feel Flows.

 Recording

 An early version of the song was recorded at Gold Star Studios in Hollywood.
 The final version was recorded at the Beach Boys' studio on October 6, 1969.

 Reception

 Brian Wilson said, "It was a really dynamic song.
 Dennis, I was very proud of, because he really rocked and rolled on that one.
 Dennis did really interesting energetic things on that."

+Record World said that "a combination of the old and new Beach Boy sound is fantastic."